-Fascinating stories and compelling evidence on reincarnation
+Fascinating and compelling evidence for reincarnation

 Growing up, I considered the idea of reincarnation as stupid and absurd, despite having lived my whole life in India — a land where more people believe in its existence than anywhere else in the world.

 My views may have been influenced by my Catholic upbringing, wherein reincarnation is rejected outright.
 But I believe that wasn’t the only factor that shaped my views as we live in a world where the majority unquestionably accept the notion that “you only live once”.

 My strong views against reincarnation persisted until I read the famous spiritual classic Autobiography of a Yogi (1946) by Paramahansa Yogananda.
 A book that has had a life-changing impact on several famous figures ranging from Steve Jobs, Elvis Presley, George Harrison (lead guitarist of The Beatles) to sportsmen like Virat Kohli.

 Reading the book was a mind-expanding experience, it described several mindboggling incidents that made me think deeply and question the nature of reality.
 And for the very first time in my life, my views on reincarnation slowly shifted from absurd to “maybe it could be possible”.

 That was over six years ago.
 Since then, I’ve come across some very compelling and stunning research on reincarnation that I’d like to share with you in this blog post.

 Reincarnation research of Dr. Ian Stevenson and Dr. Jim Tucker